You are here

 When can I get vaccinated?

 At this time, appointments for the vaccine are only available for those who are eligible per New York State guidelines.
-Weill Cornell Medicine is only able to offer vaccines to existing patients.
+Weill Cornell Medicine is only able to offer vaccines to existing patients who live in the five boroughs of New York City.
 For more details about eligibility and scheduling availability, please visit https://vaccinetogetherny.org

 Vaccines will be continue to be distributed in phases.
 We will be communicating vaccine updates through Connect patient portal, so we encourage you to sign up for an account today or update your current one, if it has been inactive.